Somersal Herbert: Landmarks

 Somersal Herbert Hall was built c.1564, incorporating an earlier building from c.1500, and is a Grade I listed building.
 The west end of the hall was built in 1712 and there were further additions and alterations in 1840 and 1873.
 Highfield House is to the east and Grove Cottage and Marjorie Cottage lie on Grove Lane to the south.

-The Methodist church in the area is dedicated to St. Peter and has a Norman font dating to the 12th century.
+The Anglican church in the area is dedicated to St. Peter & St Blaise and has a Norman font dating to the 12th century.
 It was rebuilt, except for the porch, in 1873 in the Perpendicular style.
 The earlier Fitz-Herberts were buried at the church.
 There is a small cemetery near Hill Farm at Hill Somersal.